Akureyri Northeastern Region, Iceland Travel Guide

 Located near Akureyri in Árskógssandur.
 Offers brewery tours and tastings, showing locally produced craft beers.

-Ask directly farm stays for availability.
+Ask directly agricultural stays for availability.

 Check general tour itineraries for food-related stops.